mapbender/mapbender-documentation/en/installation/installation_windows.rst

     database_password: secret

-Open the windows shell and initialisation the database connection with the following commands:
+Open the windows shell and initialize the database connection with the following commands:

 .. code-block:: text